By Rick Steves

 Are rail passes a good value for Hungary?

-Since point-to-point train tickets are cheap in Hungary, as they are throughout Eastern Europe, a rail pass isn't likely to save you much money.
+Since point-to-point train tickets are cheap in Hungary, as they are in most of its neighboring countries, a rail pass isn't likely to save you much money.
 The main reason to buy a rail pass in this region is to avoid the hassle of buying tickets as you go.
-If a rail pass happens to match the countries you plan to visit, it can be a smart choice.

 How do I see whether a rail pass makes sense for my trip in particular?

-Extra tip #2: If you string together more than one regional rail pass (such as a Germany Rail Pass and a European East Pass), you'll use a day from each pass when crossing the border between them.
+Extra tip: If you string together more than one regional rail pass (such as a Germany Rail Pass and a Hungary Eurail Pass), you'll use a day from each pass when crossing the border between them.

 Do I need to make seat reservations on Hungarian trains?

 For the most part, you can hop on nearly all Hungarian trains with just your rail pass in hand.
 Only overnight trains, and some international routes, require reservations (as indicated in online train schedules).

 If a rail pass doesn't pencil out for your trip, see our general tips for buying point-to-point tickets.